a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/01. Basic Syntax, Conditional Statements and Loops - Exercise/README.txt

 03. Division
 This function receives a number as parameter and returns whether that number is divisible by the following numbers: 2, 3, 6, 7, and 10.
 It should always take the bigger division.

+04. Vacation
+This function receives a group of people, type of the group, and day of the week they are going to stay.
+Based on that information it calculate how much they have to pay and print that price on the console.

+05. Leap Year
+This function checks whether a given year is leap.